meeeeet/duhacks_3/README.md

     cd automated-attendance-system
     python face_main.py
     ```

+      **Note**: Before running the script, ensure to configure confidential information such as API keys and access tokens in the appropriate configuration files.
+Certain characters in the configuration files have been changed for security purposes.

 5. **Monitor Output**: The system will start capturing image, perform facial recognition, and update attendance data.
 Monitor the terminal output for any errors or status messages.